 Where will we graduates be after exiting the Theater?

 You will exit through the same entrance you entered.
-You can plan ahead to meet your guests on Seventh Avenue.
+You can plan ahead to meet your guests on 7th Avenue.

 What do we do with our academic attire?

-Your hood, cap and gown must be returned.
-There will be a collection box near the entrance to Madison Square Garden.
-There will also be attire collection boxes in Vanderbilt Hall Lobby until 9:00 p.m. that day.
-Students who do not return their attire on May 22 will be responsible for shipping it at their own expense to: Herff Jones, Attn: NYU Law Returns, 1000 N. Market Street, Champaign, IL 61820
+Your hood, cap and gown MUST BE RETURNED.
+There will be a collection box near the main entrance to Madison Square Garden.
+There will also be attire collection boxes in Furman Hall, Kushner Lounge until 9:00 p.m. that day.
+Students who do not return their attire on May 22 will be responsible for shipping it at their own expense to:

 Where do they go and when should they arrive?

-All guests should arrive at the main entrance of Madison Square Garden located at 2 Pennslyvania Plaze located on Seventh Avenue (between West 33rd and 32nd streets).
-Guests can only enter the Theatre via the main entrance and must have their tickets to be seated.
+All guests should arrive at the main entrance of Madison Square Garden located at 2 Pennslyvania Plaza located on 7th Avenue (between West 33rd and 32nd streets).
+Guests can only enter The Theater via the main entrance and must have their tickets to be seated.
 Please understand that this is a special occassion for many families, including the graduating students and no one will be allowed to enter through the student line up area.
-Also note due to increased security measures, please allow extra time to clear security checkpoints.
-All guests, the doors to The Theatre open at 9:30 a.m.
+Also guests and family members will not be allowed to visit the students in the Robing Area.
+Note due to increased security measures, please allow extra time to clear security checkpoints.
+The doors will open to ALL guests at 9:30 a.m.

 What happens if guests arrive late?

-Guests will not be permitted into The Theatre until after the processional.
+Guests will not be permitted into The Theater until after the processional.
 NO EXCEPTIONS.
-Guests must be seated by 10:25 a.m.
+Guests must be seated by 10:20 a.m.

 What if I don’t use all of my tickets or I need more tickets?

-Go to the Information Table located in the lobby.
+Day of Convocation: Go to the Information Table located in the lobby of Madison Square Garden.
 Beginning at 9:00 a.m., any additional tickets that are still available will be distributed on a first-come, first-serve basis.